codefellows/seattle-ops-401d1/class-38/README.md

-# Vulnerability Scanning with Nessus
+# Attacking Juice Shop with Burp Suite

 ## Overview

-Tenable Nessus is a big name in the vulnerability scanning space, and for good reason as this tool is quite robust and trusted by major enterprise security teams.
-Today you will load Tenable Nessus on Kali Linux and explore its capabilities.
+Burp Suite is a popular security tool in the web appsec space.
+Complete with a GUI and a paid Professional edition, Burp Suite is often the web security professional's tool of choice.

+Today you'll use Burp Suite Community Edition to probe a vulnerable web app, the OWASP Juice Shop.

 ## Learning Objectives